 Achieve in Math (AIM) incorporates a 3 week program in the summer and student support services in the fall.
 This initiative helps students build their basic math skills and prepare for the Math Accuplacer Test.
 Students have the opportunity to place into a higher-level math course — ULTIMATELY SAVING MONEY ON EDUCATION!

-The AIM program is free and food is provided.
-After successfully completing the program, students are eligible for laptop computers and up to $100 towards books.
+- After successfully completing the program, students are eligible for laptop computers or small stipend (incentive will later be determined) and up to $200 for math book rental.

 Time: 9:00am–1:00pm (students have the option to stay 1 hour longer for extra help 1:00pm–2:00pm)